Subject area: Psychology

 How will I be assessed?

-Our graduates develop high-level research, statistical, IT and report-writing skills, valued by employers in various sectors.
+Our graduates develop high-level research, statistical, IT, and report-writing skills, which are valued by employers in various sectors.

 Search the degree finder